Back to Case Studies

 Outputs

-• Standardised evidence base in Excel and Google Sheets
+• Standardised evidence base in Excel and Google Sheets covering 120 case studies

-• Data dictionary and schema documentation
+• Ten-theme data dictionary and schema documentation

-• AI-assisted qualitative coding workflow
+• AI-assisted qualitative coding workflow with review guardrails

 • Reporting-ready tables, summaries, and draft-ready sections